 Molecular genetic testing can confirm a diagnosis of X-linked protoporphyria by detecting mutations in the ALAS2 gene (the only gene known to cause this disorder).

-Additional tests may be performed such as an abdominal sonogram to detect and evaluate liver disease potentially associated with X-linked protoporphyria.
+Additional tests may be performed such as blood tests to evaluate anemia and iron stores in the body and vitamin D levels, or an abdominal sonogram to detect and evaluate liver disease potentially associated with X-linked protoporphyria.

 There is no specific, FDA-approved therapy for individuals with X-linked protoporphyria.
 Because the disorder is so rare, most treatment information is based on EPP, which is clinically similar to X-linked protoporphyria.

-Avoidance of sunlight will benefit affected individuals and can include the use of clothing styles with long sleeves and pant legs, made with double layers of fabric or of light-exclusive fabrics, , wide brimmed hats, gloves, and sunglasses.
-Topical sunscreens are generally ineffective, but certain tanning products with ingredients that increase pigmentation may be helpful.
-Affected individuals may also benefit from window tinting and the use of vinyl or films to cover the windows of their homes and cars.
+Avoidance of sunlight will benefit affected individuals and can include the use of clothing styles with long sleeves and pant legs, made with double layers of fabric or of light-exclusive fabrics, wide brimmed hats, gloves, and sunglasses.
+Topical sunscreens are generally ineffective, unless they contain light-reflective ingredients.
+Certain tanning products with ingredients that increase pigmentation may be helpful.
+Affected individuals may also benefit from window tinting and the use of light-filtering vinyl or films to cover the windows of their homes and cars.

 Avoidance of sunlight can potentially cause vitamin D deficiency and some individuals may require supplemental vitamin D.